awsdocs/aws-lambda-developer-guide/doc_source/env_variables.md

 You can also use the AWS CLI to create Lambda functions that contain environment variables\.
 For more details, see the [CreateFunction](API_CreateFunction.md) and [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md) APIs\.
 Environment variables are also supported when creating and updating functions using AWS CloudFormation\.
 Environment variables can also be used to configure settings specific to the language runtime or a library included in your function\.
 For example, you can modify `PATH` to specify a directory where executables are stored\.
 You can also set runtime\-specific environment variables, such as `PYTHONPATH` for Python or `NODE_PATH` for Node\.js\.

 The following example creates a new Lambda function that sets the `LD_LIBRARY_PATH` environment variable, which is used to specify a directory where shared libraries are dynamically loaded at runtime\.
 In this example, the Lambda function code uses the shared library in the `/usr/bin/test/lib64` directory\.
-Note that the `Runtime` parameter uses `nodejs6.10` but you can also specify `nodejs4.3`\.
+Note that the `Runtime` parameter uses `nodejs6.10` but you can also specify `nodejs8.10` or `nodejs4.3`\.

 ```
 aws lambda create-function \